technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     database.
 To do so, you first need to obtain the connection string for the database:

-2. Run below command to obtain the connection string for the database.
+2. Run the below command to obtain the connection string for the database.

 3.  export POSTGRES_CONNECTION_STRING=$(